 - Start to Finish (SF): Task B cannot start until Task A start (this one is rare).

 Also, the tasks do not have to line up exactly.
 A lead time means that Task B doesn’t start until a period of time has elapsed, and a lag time means that Task B starts before Task A finishes.
-In project management software, there is usually only a lag time specified, and a lead time is simply entered as negative lag.

 It sounds complicated, but suffice it to say that Finish to Start (FS) relationships are by far the most common and if you stick to those, you won’t get into much trouble.